-The Communities of Practice wiki is a collaborative platform maintained by the Office of State Finance (OSF) Information Services Division (ISD) that may be used in a secure environment to freely create and edit web page content using any web browser.
+The Communities of Practice wiki is a collaborative platform maintained by the Office of Management and Enterprise Services (OMES) Information Services Division (ISD) that may be used in a secure environment to freely create and edit web page content using any web browser.
 The underlying technology is the Confluence wiki.
-Wikis support hyperlinks and have a simple syntax for creating new pages and cross links between internal pages.
+The wiki supports hyperlinks and has a simple syntax for creating new pages and cross links between internal pages.

 The State of Oklahoma Communities of Practice wiki resides at http://wiki.ok.gov.

-Because OSF hosts this platform, there is no software or hardware for the agency to support.
+Because OMES hosts this platform, there is no software or hardware for the agency to support.
 In addition, the Confluence wiki offers the following key functionality:

 - Role-Based Security – Access and permissions restrict who can participate in a community and the level of collaboration